che625/olson-ms-nb/README.md

 ----
 ##Instructions

-1) Download the repository zip file to a local directory and uncompress.
-This can be done by clicking on the link in the right sidebar or directly downloading: <https://github.com/che625/olson-ms-nb/archive/master.zip>
+**1) Download the repository zip file to a local directory and uncompress.** This can be done by clicking on the link in the right sidebar or directly downloading: <https://github.com/che625/olson-ms-nb/archive/master.zip>

-2) Launch IPython from the repository primary directory.
+**2) Launch IPython from the repository primary directory.**
 For example, using Terminal on MacOSX.